kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 WHERE EmployeeID IN (SELECT ManagerID FROM Employees)

 -- NOT versions
-WHERE Salary NOT BETWEEN 40000 AND 60000
+WHERE BaseSalary NOT BETWEEN 40000 AND 60000
 WHERE Department NOT IN ('IT', 'HR')
 ```